 There are few, if any, inspection agencies that specialise in certain product categories.

-What matter is that they have a solid track record, and that you provide a clear and measureable checklist.
+What matter is that they have a solid track record and that you provide a clear and measurable checklist.

 Should I do quality control on every order?